xenia-manager/xenia-manager/README.md

 Please read our [Contributing Guide](CONTRIBUTING.md) to get started.
 Check the open [issues](https://github.com/xenia-manager/xenia-manager/issues) and our [TODO list](https://github.com/orgs/xenia-manager/projects/2/) for ideas.

-Translations are done via [Crowdin](https://crowdin.com/project/xenia-manager).
-To use it, please request access to the project if you want to contribute.
+If you want to do translations, check out [Translations Guide](TRANSLATIONS.md) to get started.

 # Screenshots